AsmSafone/Campus-Club-Manager/README.md

 4. **API Testing**: Use Postman or Insomnia to test API endpoints before integrating with frontend.

 5. **Logs**: Check console logs for both backend and frontend to debug issues.

+6. **UI Theme**: The app uses a consistent dark theme.
+Customize colors in individual screen files or create a centralized theme file.

 ## Production Deployment